yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 ## Repository Structure
 - **Builds/**: Contains pre-built executables for the server and client environments (e.g., Pedestrian.exe, Cyclist.exe, Driver.exe).
 - **Docs/**: Includes the Setup Guide (SetupGuide.pdf) and the System Diagram (SystemDiagram.png).
-- **Data/**: Provides sample logs and simulation data for understanding the experimental setup.